Pentax 645Z vs Sony RX10

 - More heavily discounted: Has been on the market for longer (launched in October 2013).

-If the number of relative strengths (bullet points above) is taken as a guide, the 645Z comes out slightly ahead of the RX10 (17 : 16 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the match-up finishes in a tie (17 points each).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Pentax 645Z and the Sony RX10 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.